Look for an ulcer, or a red or white patch in the mouth that does not heal within 3 weeks.

 Drinking and smoking together can make mouth cancer up to 30 times more likely to develop.

-Poor diet and social deprivation is linked to a third of all cancer cases.
+Poor diet and social deprivation are linked to a third of all cancer cases.

 HPV from oral sex could surpass tobacco and alcohol as the top risk factor within a decade.